emabee/rust-hdbconnect/hdbconnect_async/src/code_examples.md

 Avoid materializing the complete "Large Object" by handing over a reader that provides the data.
 An internal buffer will be filled by reading from the reader.
-If the internal buffer has reached the value of the connection's lob write size, data are sent to the database and the buffer can be filled anew.
+If the internal buffer has reached the value of the connection's lob write size, data are sent to the database and the buffer is be filled anew.

 ```rust, no_run
   use std::sync::Arc;